-Olive green might not be your first choice of color when picking out a polish shade at the nail salon, however, there are thousands of Google searches for that very color each month, so there must be something to it.
+Olive green might not be the first thing you think of when picking out a polish shade at the nail salon.
+However, there are thousands of Google searches for that very color each month, so there must be something to it.

 Whichever you choose to recreate, just remember: The key to DIY-ing a gorgeous manicure is to start with a base coat, end with a top coat, and regularly reapply cuticle serum during the life of your nail look.

-Now, with that in mind, keep scrolling to find your next nail art.
+Now, with that in mind, keep scrolling to find your next manicure with these 28 olive green nail ideas.

 Why choose one green when you can wear two?
 The trick to creating these crisp diagonal nails is to use striping tape.
 Once your base layer dries, stick a piece of tape diagonally across your nail and paint against it with a green color of your choice.
 Once dry, remove the tape and finish with a topcoat.